 Through this foundation named in memory of my father, I have dedicated myself to finding new ways to teach young Jewish people the stories and ethics our ancestors have handed down, and to nurture in them a pride in our common history.
 Our ultimate goal is to cultivate a Jewish community that is knowledgeable, proud and welcoming, where everyone is invited to learn and grow.

 The pathway to Jewish knowledge and pride is not the same for everyone.
 Each of us must experience it in his or her own way; and, of course, not all of us start from the same point of departure.
 But the end result is something that can be shared by all who make the journey, no matter what path they take: the sense of being a part of a tradition so rich and diverse that it links us directly to the ancient past even as it guides us into a bright and promising future.

-    Edgar M. Bronfman, President
+Edgar M. Bronfman, Founder